 The mission of Twin Cities Habitat for Humanity (TCHFH) is to eliminate poverty housing from the Twin Cities and to make decent, affordable shelter for all people a matter of conscience.

-• More than 900 families have purchased TCHFH homes since 1985.
-We build or rehab 55+ homes (single-family, twin or multi-unit) each year.
+- More than 1,000 families have purchased TCHFH homes since 1985.
+We build/rehab 50+ homes (single-family, twin or multi-unit) each year.
 Hundreds of families apply for homes annually.

-• Homebuyer requirements: ability to pay Habitat’s 0% interest mortgage, 300-500 hours of “sweat equity”, completion of homeownership classes, a willingness to partner with TCHFH.
+- Homebuyer families must be able to pay Habitat’s 0% interest mortgage, complete 300-500 hours of “sweat equity”, complete 11 homeownership training classes, and be willing to partner with TCHFH.

 A Brush with Kindness Program (ABWK)

-• ABWK provides free painting, landscaping and repairs to low-income homeowners struggling to maintain their homes.
-Priority is given to elderly, disabled and single-parent households.
+- ABWK provides painting, landscaping and repairs to qualifying low-income homeowners struggling to maintain their homes.
+Priority is given to the elderly, Veterans, those with disabilities and single parents.

-• AWBK serves more than 125 local homeowners each year.
-More than 1,200 homeowners have been helped since TCHFH started ABWK in 1998.
+- AWBK serves 140 local homeowners each year.
+More than 1,700 homeowners have been helped since ABWK was started by TCHFH in 1998.

-• The ABWK program has been replicated by more than 225 Habitat affiliates worldwide.
+- Twin Cities Habitat’s ABWK program has been replicated by hundreds of Habitat affiliates nationwide.

 Mortgage Foreclosure Prevention Program (MFPP)

-• The MFPP offices are in the Urban League building at 2100 Plymouth Ave.
+- The MFPP maintains an office in the Urban League building at 2100 Plymouth Ave.
 N in Minneapolis.

 Habitat Advocates, Educates, and Engages

-• TCHFH is constantly working with a broad spectrum of community partners to eliminate poverty housing and educate the public on affordable housing issues.
+- TCHFH is constantly working with a broad range of community partners to eliminate poverty housing and educate the public on affordable housing issues.

-• Habitat on the Hill – Minnesota is our annual lobbying day at the State Capitol.
-The next one is April 17, 2012.
+- Habitat on the Hill – Minnesota is our annual lobbying day at the State Capitol.

-• TCHFH tithes 10% of all undesignated donations to build Habitat homes abroad.
-We are the #1 tithe affiliate in the world.
-Our current tithe partners are Mozambique, Costa Rica and Haiti.
+- TCHFH tithes 10% of all undesignated donations to build Habitat homes abroad.
+We are one of the top tithing Habitat affiliates in the world.
+Our current tithe partners are Ethiopia, Costa Rica and Haiti.

 The ReStore Retail Outlet

-• The ReStore sells donated construction material at discounted prices to help fund TCHFH projects.
+- The ReStore sells donated construction material at discounted prices to fund TCHFH homes.

 Sustainable Development and Green Building Practices

-• Habitat is the largest nonprofit builder and fourth largest builder overall of ENERGY STAR homes in the Minnesota.
-To-date, TCHFH has built over 215 ENERGY STAR homes.
+- Habitat is the largest nonprofit builder and 2nd largest builder overall of ENERGY STAR homes in the Minnesota.
+To-date, TCHFH has built over 250 ENERGY STAR homes.

-• TCHFH has completed 8 LEED (Leadership in Energy and Environmental Design) certified projects located in Minneapolis, St. Paul, Crystal, Chaska, St. Francis and Hopkins.
+- TCHFH has completed 15 LEED (Leadership in Energy and Environmental Design) homes located in Minneapolis, St. Paul, Crystal, Chaska, St. Francis and Hopkins.

 The Need and Urgency for Affordable Housing

-• Getting families into a single, stable home leads to better education outcomes, fewer dropouts, healthier kids, increased job prospects, more community engagement and safer neighborhoods.
+- Getting families into a stable home leads to better education outcomes, fewer dropouts, healthier kids, increased job prospects, more community engagement and safer neighborhoods.